revilowaldow/BITC/Shiendo Kadan.md

 Previous leader was too eager to follow orders

-Chance encounter in the helviti wastes
+Chance encounter with a Loxodon in the helviti wastes

 City of a thousand stairs